amushtaev/gatsby-starter-netlify-cms/src/pages/blog/extremely-effective-digital-marketing-tools.md

 Video ads are one of the most effective instruments for promoting any product or service online.
 Don't forget to test [Softube AI](http://softcube.com) that will really come in handy.

 Thank you for scrolling through our list of top digital marketing tools.
-Found something interesting?
-Let us know in the comments below!
 Good luck with building your toolset!